 Of course, you can’t address challenges of replacing a legacy system without including the struggle of living with a limited, restrictive budget.
 Schools (as is the point of this article) generally must operate on a shoestring budget.
 But when it comes to upgrading to a better phone system, you still need all of the functionality, even with limited budget.

 The key is to find a solution that meets all of those challenges outlined above, and is affordable.
-In this case, being “affordable” means that you can be comfortable in re-prioritizing the school’s IT spend to push a phone system project to the top of list, but still be confident that you are leaving enough budget to still adequately support in-classroom ed-tech spend.
+In this case, being “affordable” means that you can be comfortable in re-prioritizing the school’s K-12 education technology spending to push a phone system project to the top of list, but still be confident that you are leaving enough budget to still adequately support in-classroom ed-tech spend.

 For more information on affordable VoIP phone systems for schools, you can access Digium’s resources specifically for school systems.